fo0/Logger/README.md

 # Logger

-Simple and ready-to-use Logger for Java-SE Projects
+Simple and ready-to-use Logger for Java-SE Projects based on log4j2

 # Using  ...